Flame Resistant Clothing

 No matter what, determining the correct styles for your uniform program is imperative.
 First, you should consider performing a hazard assessment of your work environment.
 Doing this will help you determine the potential hazards your team faces while at work.
 To make this easy, see this hazard assessment checklist.
 This checklist will help you get in the habit of seeing possible problems so you can better prepare for them.

 Only after completing your assessment should you look into what flame resistant clothing will best help to protect your team.
 Be sure to think about the comfort and happiness of your team when selecting their PPE (Personal Protective Equipment).
 You want them to engage in the uniform process by wearing their PPE every day.
 This should support your safety initiatives.
-For insight into the top performing articles in flame resistant clothing, see our article here.
+See our article for insight into the top performing articles in flame resistant clothing.

 Now that you have a better understanding of how flame resistant clothing works and what forms it comes in, think about the ways to protect your investment.
 When you’re spending more for flame resistant clothing, you want to make sure you’re getting the most value for your money.